byggemandboesen/H-line-software/README.md

 The following parameters can be modified/added:
 ~~~
 optional arguments:
   -h, --help           show this help message and exit
   -s Sample rate       Tuner sample rate
   -o PPM offset        Set custom tuner offset PPM
   -r Resolution        Amount of samples = 2 raised to the power of the input
   -n Number of FFT's   Number of FFT's to be collected and averaged
   -i Degree interval   Degree interval of each data-collection.
 Collects data for 24h.
+  -m Median smoothing  Number of data-points to compute median from.
+Smooths data and compresses noise
   -l Latitude          The latitude of the antenna's position as a float, north is positive
   -g Longitude         The latitude of the antenna's position as a float, east is positive
   -z Azimuth           The azimuth of the poting direction
   -a Altitude          The elevation of the pointing direction
   -c                   Use lat, lon of QTH and antenna alt/az from config file
 ~~~
 The latitude, longitude, azimuth and altitude can also be modified in the "config.txt" and used by using the console argument "-c".
 This will then save you some time from writing latitude & longitude.
 Keep in mind the azimuth ranges from zero to positive 180 degrees and then goes straight to -180 to 0.
 This means an azimuth of 270 degrees will be -90 degrees. <br>
 If one is located in noisy conditions a resolution at around 8-9 may result in a cleaner spectrum and to increase detail a higher number of FFT's should be taken.
+Interference can also be dealt with by smoothing the data with a median filter using "-m X".
+This will compute the median for each point from X points besides it.
+An isolated interference spike will therefor be less powerful.
 To disable the autoscaling in the plots, you can set your own y-axis interval in the config.txt to for example, low_y = -1 & high_y = 1.

 ## Examples